Computing upper bounds for the packing density of congruent copies of a convex body: Harmonic analysis on

-where $\tr F$ is the trace of a trace-class operator~$F$ (see, e.g., Conway~\cite{Conway}).
-Here we again deviate slightly from the exposition of Sugiura.
+In \eqref{eq:inv-formula} we again deviate slightly from the exposition of Sugiura.
 The extra factor of~$2\pi$ in the above formula as compared to Theorem~3.1 in his book~\cite{Sugiura} follows from the different normalization he uses for the measure of~$\M(2)$.

 Of course, it is not always the case that the inversion formula holds or converges everywhere.
 In the book by Sugiura it is shown that the inversion formula holds for \textit{rapidly decreasing functions} (see Definition~3 in Chapter~IV, \S3 in Sugiura~\cite{Sugiura}).